-Drvenik is a place at the Makarska Riviera, situated under the reefs of mountain Biokovo.
+Drvenik is a small place on the Makarska Riviera located under the towering cliffs of mountain Biokovo.

-Drvenik, with its promenade spreading over several kilometres along the sea, miles of beaches, scenic views, sport and recreation facilities and marked mountain paths, quickly becomes a favourite place to each tourist and hiker.
+Drvenik, with its several kilometres long seafront promenade, kilometres of beaches, viewpoints, sports and recreational amenities and marked mountain trails for trekking, soon becomes a favourite place for every tourist and day tripper.

-Drvenik is also proud to be one of the first destinations in the region where you can communicate with the whole world while sitting on the beach, thanks to the free Wi-Fi Internet network.
+Drvenik can also boast that it is one of the first destinations in this area where you can sit at the beach and communicate with the whole world for free, thanks to the open Wi-Fi internet access.

-Visit Drvenik and see for yourself, because to experience Drvenik means to enjoy a quality vacation far away from urban centres, swim in the crystal-clear Adriatic Sea, enjoy watching the natural coastal and mountain landscape, taste the rich cuisine and feel the beauty of the seaside, domestic and original surroundings, and also to enjoy a rich program of Cultural and Entertaining Summer ("Kulturno i zabavno ljeto").
+Visit Drvenik and see for yourself, because to experience Drvenik means to enjoy a quality holiday far away from the urban centres, to swim in the crystal clear sea, to spend quality time sightseeing the natural seaside and mountain landscape, to try out the rich gastronomic offer and to feel the beauty of the authentic, coastal, local atmosphere and at the same time enjoy a rich cultural and entertainment programme.